Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

 The report data contains a total.
 Let's display it in a large animated format.

-1. Modify the `animateTotal` parameter of the trend graph report to:
+1. Modify the `animateTotal` parameter of the `TREND GRAPH REPORT` to:

     ```javascript
     totalElement: "#total",